-The holidays are a time of year to give gifts and spend time with your loved ones.
-But it can also be a difficult season for some of our country’s most noble men and women.
-So many of our veterans may be out of uniform, but they are still fighting battles, and some are completely without support.
-If you want to do something about that but don’t know where to start, here are some ways you can help veterans during the holidays.
+The holidays are a time of year to give gifts and spend time with your family members and loved ones.
+But it can also be a difficult season for some of our country's most noble military service members.
+So many of our veterans may be out of uniform, but they are still fighting battles back in civilian life, and some are completely without support.

 Ask what you can do

-Look up who is helping veterans in your area and ask what they need.
-Unless you’re donating money, it’s very important to ask before you donate to ensure your gift has the greatest impact.
-Most organizations, like the have a wish list, so call ahead to see what they are lacking.
+Look up who is helping veterans and military members in your area and ask what they need.
+Unless you're donating money, it's very important to ask before you donate to ensure your gift or care package has the greatest impact.
+Most organizations likely have a wish list, so call ahead to see what they are lacking.

 Call before you drop in

-No matter who you’re helping or how you want to volunteer, it’s always best to schedule your visit.
-Before you show up to help, contact the organization you want to assist and find out when is the best time to drop by.
+No matter who you're helping or how you want to volunteer, it's always best to schedule your visit.
+Before you show up to help, contact the organization or assistance program you want to help and find out when is the best time to drop by.

 Donate to your local USO